williamcotton/webdsl/README.md

 # WebDSL

 WebDSL is an experimental domain-specific language and server implementation for building web applications.
-The language runtime includes an integrated PostgreSQL client, Lua and jq interpreters, mustache renderer and more.
+The language runtime includes an integrated PostgreSQL client, Lua and jq interpreters, mustache renderer, GitHub OAuth and more.
 It provides a mainly declarative way to define websites with pages and API endpoints.

 It aims to reduce boilerplate by having a very opinionated set of features curated especially for database driven web applications.
 For example, user login, authentication and sessions are all built directly into the language runtime.